crukci-bioinformatics/ampliconseq/README.md

 The latest snapshot of ampliconseq will be downloaded and run if no revision is specified using the `-r` or `-revision` command line option when running ampliconseq for the first time.
-Subsequent runs will use this snapshot version but Nextflow detects if there have been revisions to the pipeline since then and displays a message such as the following:
+Subsequent runs will use this snapshot version but Nextflow detects if there have been revisions to the pipeline since and displays a message such as the following:

     NOTE: Your local project version looks outdated - a different revision is available in the remote repository [961d1d72a2]